Aid Station Details and Locations

 Special Note – Finish-line bag

-Change of warm, dry clothes.
+Consider packing a change of warm, dry clothes.
 I have seen racers finish cold and wet.
 It is particularly important to have warm, dry clothes to change into if you are staying somewhere other than a close, local Silverton hotel.
 Be prepared and plan for the worst-case weather scenario.

 Gear Checklist:1.
 Headlamp

 3. Specific nutrition needs for aid stations and the finish line

 Lost & Found … or Donated1.
 If you leave your drop bag at the race, Megan will be heading back to the Boulder area a few days after the race and can take any bags to a local running store so you can pick them up there.

 2. If you do not pick up your bag within 2 weeks your bag and its contents will be donated to Goodwill.

 The Silverton Ultra Dirty will test the strength, endurance, determination, and grit of even the most seasoned athletes.
 This course is 60% above 11,000 feet elevation, requiring your confidence navigating high altitude and remote mountain terrain for an extended time.
 Navigating high altitude includes weathering wind, rain, hail, sleet, lightning, and creek crossings in both day and night.
 Due to the remoteness and distance between aid stations, participation in this event will require you to be healthy, injury-free, and fit.

 - 100 Mile –